SilverWolf32/ed-jukebox/README.md

 # install dependencies
 npm install

+# compile the Less files into CSS
+# ** this assumes you have zsh installed ** (sudo apt install zsh)
+# but you can probably modify the script to use bash
+less.zsh

 # run it for testing; app will be called "electron" and be missing the icon
 npm start